-Children's establishments run (at some time in their history) by Stoke on Trent Council.
+Composite list of children's establishments run (at some time in their history) by Stoke-on-Trent Council.

 - Home for Working Boys, 2 Stanley Street, Tunstall